SergeiShtepa/linux/Documentation/admin-guide/device-mapper/remap_and_filter.rst

 ============

 Usually LVM should be used for new devices.
-The administrator have to create logical volumes for the system partition when installing the operating system.
+The administrator has to create logical volumes for the system partition when installing the operating system.
 For a running system with partitioned disk space and mounted file systems, it is quite difficult to reconfigure to logical volumes.
 As a result, all the features that Device Mapper provides are not available for non-LVM systems.
-This problem is partially solved by the dm remap functionality, which uses the kernel's blk_interposer.
+This problem is partially solved by the DM remap functionality, which uses the kernel's blk_interposer.

-blk_interposer
+Blk_interposer
 ==============

-Blk_interposer extends the capabilities of the DM, as it allows to intercept and redirect bio requests for block devices that are not dm device.
+Blk_interposer extends the capabilities of the DM, as it allows to intercept and redirect bio requests for block devices that are not DM devices.
 At the same time, blk_interposer allows to attach and detach from devices "on the fly", without stopping the execution of user programs.